thierrymoudiki/thierrymoudiki.github.io/_posts/2025-12-07-ARIMA-Pricing.md

 comments: true
 ---

+**Update 2026-03-13:** ARIMA is only used as a filter to remove the risk premium from the physical paths.
+It is not used to price the options.

 In quantitative finance, pricing derivatives often requires working under a **risk-neutral measure** (Q) rather than the real-world **physical measure** (P).
 While the Girsanov theorem provides a theoretical framework for this change of